nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_capability_statement.md

 ```

 Consumer systems:
-- SHOULD request the capability statement from the FHIR server endpoint in order to ascertain details of the implementation of GP Connect capabilities delivered by the FHIR server
+- SHOULD request the capability statement from the FHIR server endpoint in order to ascertain details of the implementation of GP Connect capabilities delivered by the FHIR server, this includes checking the version number specified in `CapabilityStatement.version`
 - Consumers may also cache the capability statement information retrieved from an endpoint to reduce the number of future calls they make to the target organization's FHIR server.

 ## Examples ##